- Let's Connect

 State of New Mexico: All Together New Mexico: Covid-Safe Practices for Individuals and Employers

-American Camp Association: Camp Operations Guide for Summer 2020
+American Camp Association: Camp Operations Guide for Summer 2020 (still in effect for Summer 2021)

 Learning Policy Institute: Reopening Schools in the Context of Covid-19: Health and Safety Guidelines from Other Countries